autopear/Medical-Reports-Classification/Applications/readme.txt

   * Drag a file to the list 1 line or list view (left) will load the file.
 Drag a file to the list 2 line or list view (middle) will load the file.
   * To save the subtracted result, click the Save button.

+Reports Generator:
+  Scan reports in a directory and parse them into a single XML based database.
+  * Requires the tags configuration generated from Tag Match Editor

+Reports Manager:
+  Allow to view and edit the XML report database.
+  * Requires the XML file generated from Reports Generator.

 Tag Finder:
   Search specified tags in directories recursively.
   * Drag a directory to the main window to set it to "Search in".